 Don't confuse gut feeling with nerves – everyone feels nervous before a date; but intuition is a steady inner voice.

-"If the conversation is purely about one person, this can be a quick red flag," says Bloom.
+"If the conversation is purely about one person, this can be an instant red flag," says Bloom.
 "Both people on the date should be eager to get to know each other, whether that's directly asking questions, or following up an answer with an enquiry back."

-"When you haven't build any foundation yet for your relationship but they are already treating you as if you are the love of their life, they are, in fact, lulling you into a false sense of security," he says.
-"They are just putting up a front and manipulating you into thinking that they are “the one.”
+"When you haven't built any foundation yet for your relationship but they are already treating you as if you are the love of their life, they are, in fact, lulling you into a false sense of security," he says.
+"They are just putting up a front and manipulating you into thinking that they are 'the one'.

-If s/he's declared love in the first week and is pushing for moving in within a month, slam on the brakes – and ask why it's all happening to speedily.
+If s/he's declared love in the first week and is pushing for moving in within a month, slam on the brakes – and ask why it's all happening so speedily.